Urban and Environmental Planning BA (Hons)

 Key Information Set (KIS) Data is only gathered for undergraduate full-time courses.
 There are a number of reasons why this course does not have KIS data associated with it.
 For example, it may be a franchise course run at a partner college or a course designed for continuing professional development.

-- Achieving excellence: Ranked No.5 UK wide for overall satisfaction and learning opportunities in Planning (National Student Survey 2017) .
+- We’re one of the UK’s top five universities when it comes to overall satisfaction and learning opportunities in Planning (National Student Survey 2017).

-- Heritage: LSBU has been delivering professionally accredited planning courses for over 40 years.
+- Planning the future is nothing new to us – we’ve been offering professionally accredited courses for over 40 years.

 - Planning history and principles

 You'll be introduced to the UK planning combining a historical approach with a critical consideration of the key features of the planning system as it emerged and developed after the Town and Country Planning Act 1947.
 You'll also examine changing planning principles and theories that have informed the development of the current planning system and planning practice.

 - Making sustainable places (includes UK field trip)

 A module which examines the challenges faced when spatial planning policies seek to achieve sustainable forms of development.
 A residential field study visit is integral to the module and provides the opportunity to meet with professionals engaged in planning practice.

 - Law and development management This module introduces the structure and operation of the English legal system and the basic framework, principles and processes of development management that operate within it.
 This module aims: to provide a general awareness and understanding of the governmental, legal and other institutional structures of the UK and European Union, to provide an introductory knowledge of the principles and policies which sustain these institutions, to provide an introductory knowledge of how their operation affects both the individual and the UK systems of planning and environmental control, to provide an introduction to the operation of development management focusing on the institutional and legal frameworks and the process of decision-making.